GrantJG/GGoedjen.github.io/README.md

   <img src="./Figures/Fip.png" width = "25%"/>
 </p>

-Like neonicotinoids, fipronil and it's related compounds are insecticides commonly used in agriculture.
+Fipronil and it's degradation products are phenylpyrazole insecticides commonly used in agriculture.
 First derived in 1996, fipronil is used at much lower rates than neonicotinoids and are typically focused in urban and residential areas.
 Common uses include:

 <ul>
   <li>spray treatments for agricultural operations,</li>